Tafesse-Lab/LipidInteractomics_Website/MaintenanceInstructions.md

 The overarching formatting of the site is controlled within the _quarto.yml file.
 Here one can update the site theme from the array of [Bootswatch](https://bootswatch.com/){target="_blank"} themes, or if you're feeling ambitious you can design your own theme.

-When making updates to the site, one first edits/makes a file, then you use the Bash command "quarto render".
+When making updates to the site, one first edits/makes a file, then you use the Bash command "quarto render --to html".
 This will update the site directory within the _site folder.
 There are a lot of ways to do the editing, but it's nicest to use the IDE Visual Studio Code because there's a terminal in-window and you can see nice previews of what the site will look like without leaving the program.

 ### GitHub repository